How to Organize Your Garage… to Park in It!

 Make sure you have the following items available to ensure you have a smooth and productive day:

-• Drinks and snacks
+• Water and snacks

-• Heavy-duty trash bags
+• Heavy duty trash bags

 • Bug repellent

-PURCHASE STORAGE PRODUCTS
+COLLECT/PURCHASE STORAGE PRODUCTS

-• Clear jars with lids for storing nails, screws, and other small items.
+• clear jars with lids for storing nails, screws and other small items

-• Pegboards and hooks for hanging lightweight hand tools.
+• pegboards and hooks for hanging lightweight hand tools

 CREATE A KEEP, DONATE, AND TOSS PILE

-One of the first steps in organizing your garage is deciding what you will keep, donate, and toss.
+One of the first steps in organizing your garage is deciding what you will keep, donate and toss.

 Keep